hackingScienceBridgeAcademy/bridge-academy/docs/marble_maze_project.md

 we can create the game.
 You'll also get to design your own maze in this project.

-Check out an example solution of the game here: <a href="https://goo.gl/uGzkKz" target="_blank">https://goo.gl/uGzkKz</a>
+Check out an example solution of the game here:

+<iframe src="https://trinket.io/embed/python/1d76ec3c6e?outputOnly=true" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 *To control the ball on Trinket, drag the Sense HAT around in the different directions with your mouse*.